sensu/sensu-docs/content/sensu-enterprise/3.0/integrations/opsgenie.md

 The following attributes are configured within the `{"opsgenie": {} }` [configuration scope][3].

+_NOTE: Some attributes are only available for certain tiers of OpsGenie._

 api_key      |
 -------------|------
 description  | The OpsGenie Alert API key to use when creating/closing alerts.